erincatto/box2c/docs/simulation.md

 Some joints provide limits so you can control the range of motion.
 Some joint provide motors which can be used to drive the joint at a prescribed speed until a prescribed force/torque is exceeded.
+And some joints provide springs with damping.

 Joint motors can be used in many ways.
 You can use motors to control position by specifying a joint velocity that is proportional to the